 Enrollment involves three processes: admission, advisement and course enrollment.
 Once you have decided on a program and campus, contact the International Student Advisor at that college and request an admissions application.
 Once accepted, you will receive a welcome packet containing a SEVIS I-20 form, which you will use to obtain your student visa at a local U.S. embassy or consulate.
-These details are outlined thoroughly in the New Students section of this Web site.
+These details are outlined thoroughly in the Future International Students page of this web site.

 Yes, prospective international students may fax or send photocopies of application materials.
 Original documents should be kept and presented when applying to the U.S. embassy or consulate.

-New Students: Your application and required documentation must be on file in the admissions office by
+New Students: Your application and required documentation must be on file with the DSO/International Student Advisor at the LSC campus you wish to attend by

 the following dates:

 U.S.-Based Transfer Students: Please contact the DSO/International Student Advisor at the LSC campus you wish to attend for the deadline.

 Applicants requesting a change of status to F-1 (COS): If you are requesting a change of status to F-1, you must submit all required documentation to Lone Star College at least 30 days before the expiration date on your I-94 card.
 If we receive your materials less than 30 days before, we will not be able to process your request.

 No, international students should be prepared to pay all expenses, both educational and living.
 View the tuition page for an estimate cost for one academic year. >>More

 Payment is due before the first day of class.
 More information about due dates and payment plans is available online. >>More

 No, we do not have on-campus housing for any students, domestic or international.